SuppliedOrange/EmberKey/readme.md

 `Typing a sentence/word:` If you wanted the hotkey to type a sentence, or rather send a series of keys in quick succession through your keyboard to emulate typing, you would be prompted to enter a sentence or word.
 This textbox has no limit.
 Upon pressing the hotkey, the letters will be pressed through your keyboard to write the sentence.
 Just make sure you have a text box selected to ensure nothing weird happens.

 `Remapping a key:` If you wanted to remap a key, let's say J + Alt to Windows/Command Key, you will need to enter "j+alt" in the first text-box and "windows" in the second text-box.
 Now pressing J + Alt will activate the Windows/Command Key.
 Easy remapping!
-Also note that some keys like "windows" will also work on Max as Command, Ubuntu as Superkey etc. Now I must admit that I may be cheating on the word "remap" because it does not actually prevent the initial key from being activated.
+Also note that some keys like "windows" will also work on Mac as Command, Ubuntu as Superkey etc. Now I must admit that I may be cheating on the word "remap" because it does not actually prevent the initial key from being activated.
 I did not want to block the key as that would require me to use the winapi which can go very wrong in some cases.

 ## Removing Hotkeys